The Power of Shazam!: Blackest Night

 In January 2010, The Power of Shazam! had a single issue revival (#48, continuing from the (vol. 2) numbering) tying into DC's Blackest Night event.
 It involved Black Adam's dead protégé Osiris being reanimated as a Black Lantern, and battling his killer, the Apokoliptian crocodile man Sobek.
 Billy and Mary Batson, powerless after the events of Justice Society of America (vol. 3) #25, appear briefly in the issue.

 Reprint collections

 The Power of Shazam! #33 (Dec.
 1997) was among the selected stories reprinted in the 2008 trade paperback Shazam!
 The Greatest Stories Ever Told (ISBN 1401216749), highlighting some of the best Captain Marvel tales published.

 Issues #35-36 were collected in the Starman: To Reach the Stars trade paperback and in Starman Omnibus Volume 4.

 Issues #38-41 were collected in DC Comics Presents: Shazam! #1 (Sept.
-2011).

-Issues #44-47 were collected in DC Comics Presents: Shazam! #2 (Oct.
+2011) and #44-47 were collected in DC Comics Presents: Shazam! #2 (Oct.
 2011).